silviaelisabeth/SensorResponse-inSilico/README.md

 ### Requirements
-When using the source code, python3 and the following Python packages are required for execution:
-Matplotlib (version 3.7.1), numpy (version 1.24.2), pandas (version 1.5.3), PyQt5 (version 5.15.9), scipy (version 1.10.1), and seaborn (version 0.12.2).
+When using the source code, python3 and the following Python packages are required for execution: numpy (version 1.24.2), pandas (version 1.5.3), PyQt5 (version 5.15.9), pyqtgraph (version 0.13.3), scipy (version 1.10.1), and seaborn (version 0.12.2).

-The package versions listed are the versions used when the software is released.
-Older versions might cause errors and bugs.
-If you have difficulties running the software, please do not hesitate to contact me via email under info@silviazieger.com.
+The package versions listed are the versions used when the so+ware is released.
+Older versions might cause er- rors and bugs, whereas newer versions should not make much of a difference.
+If you have difficulties running the software, please do not hesitate to reach out via email under info@silviazieger.com.

 ### Manual and Instructions on how to use the software
 Next to the readme file, a manual *Instruction.pdf* is uploaded.
 Here you will find a step by step guide on how to use the simulation software including a summary of the context and theory.

 ### Disclaimer
-The application was tested on windows and mac (M1 Ventura 13.3).
+ The software has been tested for both MacOS (MacBook Pro – Apple M1, Version 13.4) and Windows (Version 10.0.19045).